What is the recommendation from the City on upcoming holidays?

 Q: I own a dog/cat that is at the Shelter and I need to pick it up.
 What do I do?

-A: Call the Shelter at 936-560-5011 and make an appointment with staff for animal pickup.
-You can also come to the shelter between 2pm and 6pm to reclaim.
+A: The Shelter is open normal hours from 12pm and 6pm Monday through Friday and there is no need to make an appointment to reclaim.
 We are limiting the number of people in the shelter, so visitors may have a short wait time prior to being invited into the lobby area.
+Surrenders are accepted by appointment only between 12pm - 4pm.

 Q: Can I currently purchase a space or speak with Cemetery staff?